SaavyLab/saavy_dsp/README.md

 an approachable rust dsp toolkit for crafting musical voices from scratch.

-## what it does
+## what it is

-saavy_dsp keeps the essentials close at hand: oscillators, envelopes, sequencing, and a small graph system for wiring them together. start with presets, tweak until it sounds right, and dive deeper only when you want to.
+saavy_dsp is a synthesizer toolkit designed for play and exploration, built on a foundation of classic dsp principles. it keeps the essentials close at hand—oscillators, envelopes, and filters—and gives you a clean, composable api to snap them together. it's your sonic lego set, with a textbook in the box.

 it's a good match when you want to:
-- learn synthesis without parsing a textbook
-- prototype new sounds in rust with quick feedback loops
+- **prototype new sounds** in rust with a quick, intuitive workflow
+- **learn synthesis** not just by reading, but by building and experimenting
-- build instruments for games, apps, or vst plugins
+- **build instruments** for games, apps, or vst plugins with confidence
-- explore sound design just for the joy of it

-not trying to unseat max/msp, supercollider, or your favorite production synth—this stays in the friendly lane.
+- **trust your tools**, knowing they're a clear, direct implementation of foundational dsp concepts

+this is your sketchbook for sound—a place to explore, learn, and create, backed by solid engineering.

 ## guiding principles

-- **approachable**: start making sound in minutes with ready-to-use patches and examples
+- **approachable & playful**: start making sound in minutes with a fluent, chainable api
+- **built on solid foundations**: every component is a clear implementation of classic dsp principles
-- **composable**: small, predictable nodes that snap together into bigger voices
+- **composable**: small, predictable nodes that snap together into bigger, more expressive voices
-- **real-time safe**: lock-free, allocation-free audio paths
+- **real-time safe**: lock-free, allocation-free audio paths for glitch-free creativity
-- **portable**: pure rust core that runs wherever rust does (embedded targets are on the roadmap)

 ## status snapshot

-- **oscillators**: sine, saw, square, noise
+- **oscillators**: sine, saw, square, triangle, noise
 - **envelopes**: adsr with lock-free parameter control
+- **filters**: tpt state variable filter (lowpass, highpass, bandpass, notch)
+- **modulation**: lfo with multiple waveforms, modulatable delay
 - **graph architecture**: modular processing nodes with trait-based composition
+- **graph combinators**: `.amplify()`, `.through()`, `.modulate()`
 - **polyphony**: voice allocation, stealing, and mixing baked in
 - **sequencing**: integer timing with proper time signatures, tuplets, and dotted values
-- **real-time audio**: `cpal`-powered interactive demo
+- **real-time audio**: `cpal`-powered interactive demo with oscilloscope visualization

 ## quickstart